shorefast: (n) the line and mooring used to attach a fish trap to the shore

 Shorefast Editions is an independent press based in Juneau, Alaska.

-As the publisher, she has worked as both editor and consultant to some of Alaska’s most distinguished writers.
-Katrina is also the owner/publisher of Shorefast Editions, an independent Alaskan literary press, the owner of Taku Graphics, an art and book distribution company and the Store at the APK, a book and gift store at the Alaska State Museum.
+Katrina is also the owner/publisher of Shorefast Editions, an independent Alaskan literary press, the owner of Taku Graphics, an art and book distribution company, and owner of Store at the APK (located in the Alaska State Museum).
 She lives and works in Juneau, Alaska.

 Colleen Mondor met Katrina almost twenty years ago, where she was a fellow bookseller and graduate student at the University of Alaska, where she earned a degree in Northern Studies.
 Colleen is the author of The Map of My Dead Pilots: The Dangerous Game of Flying in Alaska, which was a 2012 NPR Summer Pick by Nancy Pearl.
 A reviewer for the ALA’s Booklist and the Los Angeles Review of Books, she is also an aviation reporter for the state's largest newspaper, Alaska Dispatch News.
 Colleen has been writing about and researching polar exploration and its literature for more than a decade.
 She owns an aircraft leasing company with her husband, a longtime Alaskan pilot, that is based in Two Rivers, Alaska.
 As co-founder of Shorefast Editions, Colleen is now a contributing writer and editor.
 You can follow her on twitter via @chasingray.